validator/validator/CONTRIBUTING.md

      python ./build/build.py all; python ./build/build.py all
 ```

-**Important:** Yes, you must run the script twice the very first time you build— to work
+**Important:** Yes, you must run the script twice the first time you build— to work
 around known issues that cause the build to fail at startup when run from scratch in a
 fresh working directory.
 For subsequent builds, you only need run the build script once.
-Also note that the first time you run it, the build script will spend a lot of time
+Also note that the first time you run it, the script will spend a lot of time
-downloading a bunch of dependencies (~300MB).
+downloading ~300MB of dependencies.

 The steps above will build, test, and run the checker such that you can open
 http://localhost:8888/ in a Web browser to use the checker Web UI.